 The trek to Hurd Point is generally takes 2 days.
 Expeditioners can stop overnight at Green Gorge or Waterfall Bay.

-The site was originally part of an auroral observatory complex established in 1953 in order to carry out simultaneous observations in conjunction with the station.
-Today the hut is mainly used as a base for research in the southern sector of the island and serves as an important base for albatross researchers during summer.
+Hurd Point hut was built as part of an auroral observatory complex.
+The complex was established in 1953 to carry out simultaneous observations with the station.
+Today, the hut is used as a base for research in the southern sector of the island.
+It serves as an important base for albatross researchers during summer.

-The extremely rugged, isolated and windswept Windsor Bay, Petrel Peak and Caroline Cove to the west of Hurd Point are all contained within a Permanent Special Management Area, with restricted access all year round.
-This area encompasses the main Australian breeding location for the magnificent and critically endangered wandering albatross, as well as the grey-headed and black-browed albatross species.
+To the west of Hurd Point are Caroline Cove, Windsor Bay and Petrel Peak.
+These are all contained within a Permanent Special Management Area.
+Access to the area is restricted all year round.
+It contains the main Australian breeding location for the critically endangered wandering albatross.
+It also contains breeding grounds of grey-headed and black-browed albatrosses.